 What was your career before you became a travel blogger?

 I was working in India’s biggest travel agency – MakeMyTrip as an assistant manager.

 Afterward, I became a freelance writer.
 It was an obvious choice of combining all my passions and skills.

 What’s a typical day like for you?

-When I am not travelling, it starts with coffee and answering emails.
+When I am not traveling, it starts with coffee and answering emails.
 I also work as an outreach manager for top travel brands (connecting them to bloggers and influencers).